edwardliu048/Edward-Liu/about.md

 My name is Edward Liu (or 刘国浩, not a translation).
 I am currently an undergraduate electrical engineering student at Ryerson University in my second year of studies.

-# What is the purpose of this page
+# Why did I make this website

-The purpose of this page is to document my journey in becoming a professional electrical engineer in Ontario.
+Writing is the deepest form of thinking and is one of the primary factors that has distinguised humans from other species.
+The website was intended to be an outlet for my ideas and experiences.

 # Outside of academia